Is your mindset your friend or foe?

 I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed. ~Michael Jordan

 The good news is you can change your mindset at anytime

-The way you think, act, react, interpret or feel about certain events is not written in stone.
+The way you think, act, react, interpret, or feel about certain events is not written in stone.
 Although, science has shown the more you think a certain way the more your brain is wired neurologically to continue those same patterns.
-Its a cognitive decision to ‘make lemonade when life hands us lemons’ that will lead you to doing this more easily with each passing day.
+It’s a cognitive decision to ‘make lemonade when life hands us lemons’ that will lead you to do this more easily with each passing day.
 No one likes or prefers to feel like a failure yet we all fail and have to deal with it in our own way.

 I personally believe a person’s true potential is a story yet to be told and that obstacles and failures are placed before us as opportunities for spiritual growth.
 Whether you share this same view or not I think it’s safe to say in our lifetimes there will be no shortage of pitfalls even when we try our absolute best…so if there is no escaping failure why not learn to embrace challenges and grow from the experiences.